UsanoCoCr/usanococr.github.io/_pages/about.md

 I am an undergraduate student majoring in Artificial Intelligence at Yuanpei College, [Peking University](https://english.pku.edu.cn/).

-My current research interest lies in Computer Vision, especially Multimodal Learning and Time-related Feature Engineering, and I am also willing to explore additional domains within the field of artificial intelligence in the future.
+My current research interest lies in Computer Vision, especially Multimodal Learning and Motion Learning, and I am also willing to explore additional domains within the field of artificial intelligence in the future.

 Publications
 ======